shah-nizam/FoodPark/README.md

 5. LTA Datamall API

 # Things to note
-Google and LTA Datamall API key are removed
+Google and LTA Datamall API keys are removed

-PHPMailer email and password are removed
+Email credentials are removed

 Please add your own key and credentials